vladinator1000/blog/content/blog/a-question-worth-answering.md

 - How much do I want to earn?
 - How much vacation do you get?

-We can keep doing this until we have enough, and after that we can even rank them so that we answer the important ones.
+We can keep doing this until we have enough, then rank them to focus on the important ones.
 I think of this process as wandering around looking for questions.

 I remember a conversation with my close childhood friend - Ivaylo Andreev.
 We were out on a walk in Glasgow, taking photos of this beautiful pedestrian bridge during the golden hour of the sunset.
 I asked him: "Why do people identify with what they *don't* do so much?".
 When I was a teenager I remember caring about what music I *didn't* listen to more than the kind I liked.
 We grew up in Bulgaria, I thought that was just a quirk of the culture.
 He answered: